what does it mean when a fish has red eyes?

 Why Does My Angelfish Have Red Eyes?

 Angelfish are beautiful creatures, but a body part of the body that’s sometimes overlooked is the eyes.
-An angelfish’s eyes are usually clear with a large black pupil, but that’s not always the case.
-They can appear red.
+An angelfish’s eyes are usually clear with a large black pupil.

 What Does It Mean When A Fish Has Red Eyes?

-In the majority of cases, red eyes are normal in angelfish.
-As previously mentioned, some species, like the zebra angelfish, have naturally-occurring red eyes.
-It’s a sign of good health and maturity and doesn’t need to be worried about.
+Usually, red eyes are normal in angelfish.
+Some species, like the zebra angelfish, have naturally red eyes.

-While not very common, angelfish eyes can change color because of environmental factors, like stress or changes within the tank.
-Once things return to normal, the eyes should go back to their original color.
+While uncommon, angelfish eyes can change color due to environmental factors, like stress or changes in the tank.
+Once things return to normal, the eyes should return to their original color.

-However, red eyes are sometimes the sign of a health problem, especially if they’ve changed color from something clear to red.
-You’ll know if your fish’s eyes are supposed to be red because they will develop them from a young age.
-If the eyes change color seemingly overnight, then something is wrong.
+You’ll know if a fish’s eyes are supposed to be red because they’ll develop them from a young age.
+If the eyes change color seemingly overnight, then something is amiss.

 Stress